Dmitry-Abakumov/tweets/README.md

 - users you have subscribed to
 - users you didn't follow

-Used technologies: React, React hooks, React-router-dom, CSS modules
+Used technologies and libraries: React, React hooks, React-router-dom, axios, CSS modules